Opty1712/binance/README.md

-# This is a starter kit for applications on NextJS with React / Typescript / Jest
+# Binance technical task.

+As it is Proof of Concept I made a fork from my own react-starter-kit